 The Grand Grimoire (circa 1520) warns that summoning the Angel of the Bottomless Pit without divine authority risks unleashing its locust army, causing widespread ruin.

-Some texts, like Sefer Raziel HaMalakh, describe offerings of iron objects, symbolizing strength, to placate Abaddon, while others recommend inscribing its sigil—a circle with a locust emblem and jagged lines—on parchment to focus its energy.
+Some texts, such as Sefer Raziel HaMalakh, describe offerings of iron objects, symbolizing strength, to placate Abaddon, while others recommend inscribing its sigil—a circle with a locust emblem and jagged lines—on parchment to channel its energy.

 Overall, unlike demons in the Ars Goetia, which provide detailed evocation steps, Abaddon’s rituals are less prescriptive.